American climber dies on descent from summit of Mount Everest

 Breaking News Emails

-KATHMANDU — An American climber died on the descent from the summit of Mount Everest on Monday, a Nepalese official said, taking the number of dead or missing mountaineers on the world's highest mountain to nine on the Nepali side during the current climbing season.
+An American climber died on the descent from the summit of Mount Everest on Monday, a Nepalese official said, taking the number of dead or missing mountaineers on the world's highest mountain to eight on the Nepali side during the current climbing season.

-Christopher John Kulish, 61, scaled the 8,850 meter (29,035 feet) peak from the normal Southeast Ridge route in the morning but died suddenly at South Col after descending from the summit, Mira Acharya, a Nepal tourism department official said.
+Christopher John Kulish, 61, scaled the 29,035-foot peak from the normal Southeast Ridge route in the morning but died suddenly after descending from the summit, according to Nepalese tourism department official Mira Acharya.

-The authorities did not say where he was from in the United States.
-The cause of his death was unclear.

 Most of the deaths on Everest this year have been attributed to exhaustion and tiredness, exacerbated because a crowded route to and from the summit has led to delays.
 The short climbing season ends this month.